danielkoster/argosd/README.md

 [![build status](http://gitlab.intarweb.nl/pi-projects/argosd/badges/master/build.svg)](http://gitlab.intarweb.nl/pi-projects/argosd/commits/master)
 [![coverage report](http://gitlab.intarweb.nl/pi-projects/argosd/badges/master/coverage.svg)](http://gitlab.intarweb.nl/pi-projects/argosd/commits/master)

-Daemon for Argos, a Python project to keep track of series on IPTorrents.
+Daemon for Argos, a Python project to keep track of TV shows from an RSS feed.
 This project is intended to be run on a Raspberry Pi, but should work on any other system meeting the requirements.

 ## Requirements
-- Account on IPTorrents
 - Python 3.2+
 - System using systemd